marl/medley-de-bugger/README.md

 # medley-de-bugger

 Hello!
-MedleyDeBugger is an GUI application that processes and error-checks multitracks before they are uploaded to the MedleyDB database.
+MedleyDeBugger is an application that processes and error-checks multitracks before they are uploaded to the MedleyDB database.

 *Maintained by:*